Rudd-O/qubes-shared-folders/README.md

 ./autogen.sh && ./configure --prefix=/usr && make dist && rpmbuild -ts *tar.gz
 ```

-Then, install this package on the template of the qube you plan to
+Then, copy and install this package on the *template* of the qube you
-*share your files from*.
+plan to *share your files from*.

+### Build and install the qube side of this software

+For this, you'll have to build the packages twice.
+Once for your qubes'
+*template*, and once for the right Fedora version of your dom0 (Qubes OS
+4.0 uses Fedora 25 in dom0, while Qubes OS 4.1 uses Fedora 32).

-Now build RPM packages for this software:
+To build the packages for your template, run the following in your qube
+based on said template (or on a disposable qube):

 ```
 git clone https://github.com/Rudd-O/qubes-shared-folders